An analysis by Michael Maciel

 In its limited form of awareness, Nature relentlessly conforms to the Law of Cause and Effect.
 Even its evolutionary explorations are hemmed in by a limited set of options.
 It has no possibility of transcendence.
 This is why Jesus’ teachings run counter to the survival instinct: turn the other cheek, give your life in order to find it, even his own death on the cross.
 The instinctual/intellectual mind cannot understand this, just as Smith could not understand nor predict what Neo was going to do.

 The World’s “Purpose”

-Assuming that the world we ‘see’ is the Matrix of the story, then, like the Matrix, the world must have a purpose for being here.
-In the movie, the purpose of the Matrix is to facilitate the use of human beings for the energy needed by the machines.
-The Machine World cannot get its energy directly from the sun.
-If the analogy is correct, then Nature cannot get its energy directly from God, but only through the life principle that finds its way into the world through the divine spark, the “I”, of the awakened ones, the “saviors” of the world.
+Assuming that the world we think we see is the Matrix of the story, then, like the Matrix, the world must have a purpose for being here.
+In the movie, the purpose of the Matrix is to facilitate the use of human beings as energy sources for the machines, because the Machine World cannot get its energy directly from the sun.
+If the analogy is correct, then Nature cannot get its spiritual energy directly from God, but only through the life principle that finds its way into the world through the divine spark, the “I,” of the awakened ones, the “saviors” of the world.

 Nature ‘knows’ that it needs the enlightened self-awareness of humanity in order to keep from dying in its own entropy, but at the same time seeks all the energy it can from those who are asleep.
 Nature is a self-sustaining system, in that it feeds itself with itself (life eats life).
 It is aware, but it is not “self” aware.